-A random selection will be applied should two or more applicants have the same predicted grades and the same distance from home to school.
+A random selection will be applied should two or more applicants have the same average performance points1 score and the same distance from home to school.

-\ Performance points refer to the points as per the current year's 'School performance: point scores for KS4 qualifications'.
+1 Performance points refer to the points as per the current year's 'School performance: point scores for KS4 qualifications'.
 Where qualifications outside the scope of performance tables have been undertaken, the closest match will be used as decided by the Governors' Admissions Panel.